 Corona Virus has left the entire economy reeling.
 When the economic history of the world would be written then the Corona Lockdown of the world would be a significant milestone.
-The effect of Corona Lockdown on the world economy would be devastating.
-However I would like to look at the repercussions of Covid 19 on Indian healthcare, especially hospitals.
+The effect of the coronavirus lockdown on the world economy would be devastating.
+However, I would like to look at the repercussions of Covid 19 on Indian healthcare, especially hospitals.
 The effect would not be uniform across the country and therefore I would like to go into these effects separately for Tier 1 and 2 cities.

 Indian Healthcare Pre-Covid 19

 Private hospitals in India account for almost 9 lac beds and also employ almost 80% of the doctors.
-Before the Corona Pandemic, private hospitals were doing an estimated revenue of 2.4 lac crores per annum with an EBIDTA or operational profit of about 13% on an average.
-However things are not going to be same for private hospitals both in Tier I and Tier II cities after the opening of the Lockdown.
+Before the coronavirus pandemic, private hospitals were doing an estimated revenue of 2.4 lac crores per annum with an EBIDTA or operational profit of about 13% on average.
+However, things are not going to be the same for private hospitals both in Tier I and Tier II cities after the opening of the Lockdown.
 Hospitals were already feeling squeezed with capping on most of the consumables like implants and even medicines.
-To make things even worse they were having huge out standings to be collected from government for the credit services given to CGHS, ECHS and ESI patients.
-Let’s look at the challenges that the hospitals are going to face post corona era in Tier I and Tier II cities.
+To make things even worse they were having huge outstandings to be collected from the government for the credit services given to CGHS, ECHS and ESI patients.
+Let’s look at the challenges that the hospitals are going to face during the coronavirus era in Tier I and Tier II cities.

-Hospitals in Tier 1 cities are going to be under the effect of corona for long time.
+Hospitals in Tier 1 cities are going to be under the effect of coronavirus for a long time.
 Most of the big hospitals in Tier 1 cities like Fortis, Max, Medanta, Artemis, Nanavati, Global etc were operating at an average occupancy of 60-75% before corona.
-Most of these big hospitals need atleast 50-60% occupancy in order to achieve operational breakeven.
+Most of these big hospitals need at least 50-60% occupancy to achieve operational breakeven.
 If we look deeper we would understand that these hospitals were largely dependent upon international patients for the big ticket surgeries.

-Apart from international patients even Indian patients who need elective surgeries would be very skeptical to get the surgeries done in the hospitals.
+Apart from international patients even Indian patients who need elective surgeries would be very sceptical to get the surgeries done in the hospitals.
 Most of the patients who were planned for the surgery will wait for things to get better.
-However emergency procedures would be done as usual.
+However, emergency procedures would be done as usual.
 As per Dr Priyanjana Sharma leading ENT surgeon in Gurugram, “Corona has thrown healthcare in India out of gear.
-Patients are still not very comfortable in visiting hospitals for consultation.
-They insist on having a video consult rather than OPD consult.
+Patients are still not very comfortable visiting hospitals for consultation.
+They insist on having a video consult rather than an OPD consult.
 The number of covid positive patients is still rising and we are far from flattening the curve.
 This is only going to prolong the road to normalcy.
-In order to protect healthcare staff from the infection the covid test will have to be done for every patient who is getting admitted to the hospital but this would add significant costs to the treatment as the test results take a long time in coming.”
+To protect healthcare staff from the infection the COVID test will have to be done for every patient who is getting admitted to the hospital but this would add significant costs to the treatment as the test results take a long time in coming.”

-Biggest sufferers would be the under construction hospitals which were planning to start operations in the year 2020.
-They were hit earlier due to National Green Tribunal order due to which construction work was stopped in winters owing to the increase in pollution levels.
-The construction had barely started when the lock down stopped everything in the tracks.
+The biggest sufferers would be the under-construction hospitals which were planning to start operations in the year 2020.
+They were hit earlier due to a National Green Tribunal order due to which construction work was stopped in winter owing to the increase in pollution levels.
+The construction had barely started when the lockdown stopped everything in its tracks.
 Now relaxations have been given but the labour force is on the way back home and this would put a spanner in the works.
 The economic package which has been in the talks for the last several days is still an elusive dream and it is not clear whether healthcare would have any benefits in this package whenever it comes.

 Hospitals in Tier II Cities

 Hospitals in Tier 2 cities in India were having a fairly good run before corona.
-Most of the services apart from the super specialty like cancer or major neurosurgery were being taken care of in the city itself.
-A very few brand conscious patients would move to metropolitan cities like Delhi or Gurugram for such services.
-However post corona most of these hospitals are facing difficult time as OPD numbers are very low and most of the cases that are coming are through emergency only.
+Most of the services apart from the super speciality like cancer or major neurosurgery were being taken care of in the city itself.
+Very few brand-conscious patients would move to metropolitan cities like Delhi or Gurugram for such services.
+However, corona most of these hospitals are facing a difficult time as OPD numbers are very low and most of the cases that are coming are through emergency only.
 Post corona things would be slightly better for hospitals in tier 2 cities.
 These hospitals hardly get any international patients so that factor won’t have any impact on their revenues.
 However post corona they are already facing big challenges, one of them being the testing of patients who are coming for admission.
 As per Dr Anurag Mehrotra leading cardiologist and chairman of Siddh Hospital Moradabad, “We are not post corona, we are in mid of that.
-Infact post relaxations we are expecting cases to go up.
-Biggest problem is rapid testing which is not available and we have to wait for reports for 3-5 days.
-As a cardiologist biggest issue that I face with cases coming to emergency with MI (heart attack) or other cardiac condition is to differentiate them from corona as they both present with very similar symptoms.
+Post relaxations we are expecting cases to go up.
+The biggest problem is rapid testing which is not available and we have to wait for reports for 3-5 days.
+As a cardiologist biggest issue that I face with cases coming to the emergency with MI (heart attack) or other cardiac conditions is to differentiate them from corona as they both present with very similar symptoms.
 We have started performing CT Thorax for these patients as the test results would show the changes in the lungs which are typical of corona infection.”

 Apart from that the elective surgeries are still not coming.
-We need to understand that the patient in a tier 2 city is very price conscious and an addition of INR 4500 for corona testing is going to have a big impact on the budget.
-With use of PPE kits compulsory even insurance patients are going to feel the pinch as the cost of PPE kits would be counted in disposable items or non payable items.
+We need to understand that the patient in a tier 2 city is very price-conscious and an addition of INR 4500 for corona testing is going to have a big impact on the budget.
+With the use of PPE kits compulsory, even insurance patients are going to feel the pinch as the cost of PPE kits would be counted as disposable items or non-payable items.
 The cost for the same will have to be borne by the patient.

-Availability of doctors is also going to be an issue for the private hospitals both in tier I and tier II cities.
-Most of the doctors from government medical colleges used to join private hospitals because of unavailability of latest technology and infrastructure at government setups.
-Government hospitals have upgraded their infrastructure with a view to combat corona pandemic making it exciting for these doctors to stay and learn in these government hospitals as well as medical colleges.
+Availability of doctors is also going to be an issue for private hospitals both in tier I and tier II cities.
+Most of the doctors from government medical colleges used to join private hospitals because of the unavailability of the latest technology and infrastructure at government setups.
+Government hospitals have upgraded their infrastructure to combat the coronavirus pandemic making it exciting for these doctors to stay and learn in these government hospitals as well as medical colleges.

-Hospital in Tier 1 cities should look at this scenario as blessing in disguise.
-Till now the big hospitals that were focused on getting more and more international patient lost touch with the domestic market.
+Hospitals in Tier 1 cities should look at this scenario as a blessing in disguise.
+Till now the big hospitals that were focused on getting more and more international patients lost touch with the domestic market.
 They need to revise their strategies and make plans to reach the domestic segments through direct marketing, branding, online marketing and doing educational meets.
-Cost of getting an international patient ranges between 25 to 50% of the revenue generated through that patient which is exorbitant.
+The cost of getting an international patient ranges between 25 to 50% of the revenue generated through that patient which is exorbitant.
 The same applies to tier 2 cities, they also need to focus on direct marketing and online marketing.